Questions about OSAP, Financial Aid, Staff Tuition Waiver? Click here.

 For details, see the Student Accounts web site or contact your college registrar's office.

-If you need to defer your fees but did not apply for OSAP by the deadline you should go to Admissions & Awards, 172 St. George St., to request a deferral form.
+If you need to defer your fees but did not apply for OSAP by the deadline you should go to Enrolment Services, 172 St. George St., to request a deferral form.

 How do I know my registration is complete?